Does your workplace suffer from habitual negativity?

-Raising awareness and set standards is a must as well as an ability to transform negativity to more positive thinking and behaviors.
-Here are 6 ways to you can make the switch.
+Raising awareness and set standards is a must as well as an ability to transform negativity into more positive thinking and behaviours.
+Here are 6 ways you can make the switch.

-- By identifying the negative behaviors, you don’t want to see, you can describe positive behaviors you do want and incorporate these behaviors in your value statement or behavioural competencies.
+- By identifying the negative behaviours, you don’t want to see, you can describe positive behaviours you do want and incorporate these behaviours in your value statement or behavioural competencies.

 - Set positive standards for the whole team, resisting the urge to identify individuals at this stage.

-- Leaders model the behaviors you want to see; it starts at the top.
+- Leaders model the behaviours you want to see; it starts at the top.